Double categories of profunctors: Colimits in augmented virtual double categories

-\end{itemize} \end{proposition} \begin{proof} By the first condition for the identities $A\arr(\id_A)A$ in $\bK$, the second condition is extended for loose paths in $\bK$ of arbitrary length rather than length 2.
+\end{itemize} \end{proposition} \begin{proof} The second condition extends to arbitrary finite families $A_0,A_1,\cdots,A_n\in\bK$, rather than being restricted to the case $n=2$.
+Indeed, the case $n=0$ is a special case of the first condition with $f$ taken to be the identity, while the case $n\ge 3$ follows by iterated application of the case $n=2$.
 Furthermore, we have the loosewise dual to the first condition for $A\arr(f)B$ in $\bK$ as follows:

 Then, we have

 which shows the compatibility with 1-coary cells.
 The compatibility with 0-coary cells can be shown similarly. \end{proof}

 \begin{proposition} A left $F$-module with a vertex $M\in\bL$ is the same as the following data: \begin{itemize} \item For each object $A\in\bK$, a loose arrow $FA\larr(m_A)M$ in $\bL$. \item For objects $A,B\in\bK$, a cell $m_{AB}$ of the following form: